 Trivia: In some instances in the film, such as when Gorobei kills the bandit who was checking the water level with an arrow, the actors were actually shot with real arrows.
 The actor would simply wear a block of wood under his costume (which you can see if you know what to look for) and an expert archer would actually shoot him.

 Trivia: Seiji Miyaguchi, who plays Kyuzo the master swordsman, actually had the least experience with swordplay among all of the actors who play samurai in the film.
-In fact, he never even touched a sword until a few weeks before shooting the film.
+In fact, he never even touched a sword until a few weeks before shooting the film (he initially turned the role down for this reason).
 Most of his fight scenes rely on clever editing to make him appear to be a master.